Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Retail advantages:

-- Tablet form — some prefer over capsules
+- Tablet form — some people prefer tablets over capsules.

-- Established brand — 50+ years in business
+- Established brand — they’ve been around for 50+ years.

 Trade-offs:

-Best for: Casual users, people who want retail availability, budget supplementation
+Best for: Casual users, people who want retail availability, or budget supplementation.

 #7 Klean Athlete Magnesium Glycinate — Sports Performance